 WCIs are used to implement the “control plane”.
 Workers (components of the application executing inside an FPGA) are controlled and configured by external entities, usually software.

 Links 3 and 4 show examples of the Worker Stream Interface (WSI).
 The WSI provides unidirectional FIFO streaming with flow control.
-Workers may have 0 or more WSI interfaces.
-WSI consumer interfaces are always slaves.
-WSI producer interfaces are always masters.
+Workers may have 0 or more WSIs.
+Consumer WSIs are always slaves.
+WSI producers are always masters.
 Link 3 talks to a worker in another chip somewhere else, with help from the container.
 Link 4 is local.

 Links 5 and 6 show examples of the Worker Message Interface (WMI).
 The WMI provides the ability for workers to actively produce or consume data from buffers with the capability for random addressing and buffer reuse.
-Workers may have 0 or more WMI interfaces.
-Worker WMI interfaces are always masters, regardless if they are producing or consuming.
+Workers may have 0 or more WMIs.
+A worker’s WMI interfaces are always masters, regardless if they are producing or consuming.
 Both links in this case talk to workers in other chips, with help from the container.

-The WSI and WMI interfaces are used to implement the “data plane”.
+WSIs and WMIs are used to implement the “data plane”.
 This is the way workers communicate with each other.

 Link 7 shows an example of the Worker Memory Interface (WMemI).
 The WMemI provides the ability for a worker to have a direct or multiplexed link to local memory such as bulk-attached SRAM or DRAM, or embedded BRAM or MRAM.
-The worker WMemI interface is the master and infrastructure WMemI interface is the slave.Worker vs. Infrastructure and OCP Master/Slave Roles
+The worker’s WMemI is the master and the infrastructure’s WMemI is the slave.

+Link 8 shows an example of the Worker Time Interface (WTI).
+The WTI provides the ability for a worker to access the current time (time of day, UTC etc.).
+The worker’s WTI is the master and infrastructure’s WTI is the slave.

+Worker vs. Infrastructure and OCP Master/Slave Roles

 The table below lists each of the four WIPs and their OCP roles.